 - Our native forests are hugely carbon dense.
 Including this carbon in Australia's emissions reduction program could provide carbon credit funding of $20 million or more per year.
 This could fund over 500 jobs in forest restoration and wildlife protection, and expand jobs in nature-based and eco tourism.

 - Logging causes wildlife habitat destruction.
 Short logging cycles cause dramatic declines in numbers of many unique native mammals, birds and plants.
 Water catchments, soil, and wildfire preparedness need to be valued for survival.

 - Landscape aesthetics and natural beauty are vital for nature-based tourism.

 - Climate change threatens forest habitat and biodiversity.
 The GSF will help reduce forest fragmentation and thus equip forests with the connectedness and resilience to withstand a changing climate; factors not considered when the RFA were signed 20 years ago.

 The GSF proposal highlights the potential for these biodiverse carbon rich forests to transition from a loss-making and detrimental activity into a sustainable, environmentally creditable and profitable 21st century enterprise.

-The South East Region Conservation Alliance Inc, the National Parks Association and the far south coast branch of the National Trust support this proposal.
-Members of the Great Southern Forest team requested an opportunity to meet with State and Federal Members of Parliament to discuss how the principles of the GSF maximise benefits of the public’s native forest estate.
+As at December 2017, the Great Southern Forest (GSF) was endorsed by 33 large and small diverse eNGOs representing over 280,000 members and public supports across Australia, and increasing each month.
+The Steering Group requests an opportunity to meet with State and Federal Members of Parliament to discuss how the principles of the GSF maximise benefits of the public’s native forest estate.